Sunshine Coast Citizens' Panel

 Information from the Citizens’ Panel will build on and complement this feedback, investigating complex problems and key issues for our region.

-How will the final 50 panel members be chosen?
+How were the final panel members chosen?

-How will the final 50 panel members be chosen?
+How were the final panel members chosen?